Ever since Do Hard Things came out (back in 2008) we’ve had moms and dads asking us: “When are your parents going to write a book?”

 — Anne Conder

-So here’s the good news: On November 8th, Lord-willing, we will re-open enrollment for the Raising Kids online course.
+So here’s the good news: Between April 9th and April 17th, 2018 enrollment for the Raising Kids online course is OPEN.
 We want to give more families the opportunity to engage directly with us and with the pre-release manuscript.

 Our goal is to work with 500 families before submitting the final manuscript to our publisher.
 If you’d like to be one of them, there are two things you need to do: